Rishi066/testable_minds_notification_service/README.md

+**!!!For educational purposes only.
+This content is intended solely for learning and informational purposes and should not be considered professional advice or a recommendation to take any action.!!!**

 # Testable Minds Study Notifier

 Watches your Testable Minds dashboard and pops up a desktop notification the moment a new study becomes available, instead of waiting on their delayed notifications :)